 Many of you were too young to remember 9-11 with much detail.
-But I’m sure you remember the feeling generated by the hours of television coverage.
+But you may remember the feeling generated by the hours of television coverage.
 Media brought a nation together.

 When I moved to Ellensburg to attend Central there was no Internet.
 No cell phones.
 No texting.
 No Facebook.
-The phone rates for a call from Ellensburg to Granger were considered long-distance.
-So phone calls home were limited to Sunday evenings when the rates were lower.
-But the written word kept me connected to my brothers and sisters.
+The phone company considered calls from Ellensburg to Granger as long-distance, which cost more than a local call.
+So phone calls home were limited to Sunday evenings when the phone company lowered rates.
+The written word kept me connected to my brothers and sisters.
 They wrote letters to me and I wrote letters to them; letters I happened to save all these years.
 Those letters connected me to my family.

 When my son moved away to attend law school, I could call his cell or send him a text.
 We would use Facetime to talk with each other.
 I knew what he was up to based on his Facebook posts.
 I honestly I didn’t miss him that much because I had so many media options that helped keep us together.

 But media also isolates us.
 At the end of each of my face-to-face classes I say, “Love ya all.
 Now get the hell out of my classroom.”
 Instead of walking out of the classroom talking to fellow students, the majority of you plug in your music and don’t interact with anyone until you get to your next class.
 When we do reach out into the world, it’s often in front of our computers while we surf the Internet, check our Facebook posts or Twitter feed.
 (I’m as guilty of doing it as you are.)

 Your generation rarely gathers at the library to study because you can access pretty much all that information through your smart phone.
 Some of my best college memories centered around studying in groups or checking out guys in the library while I studied.